Thérèse Martin at 8 years old in 1881.

 Close up of a photograph taken by Céline of Thérèse dressed as Joan of Arc in 1895.

-Community of 23 Carmelites in a photograph taken by Céline on Easter Monday, April 15th, 1895.
+Community of 22 Carmelite nuns in a photograph taken by Céline on Easter Monday, April 15th, 1895.
 First row left to right: Geneviève of the Holy Face (Céline).
 Second row left to right: Mother Agnès of Jesus (Pauline) and Thérèse of the Child Jesus.

-Circumstances, however, were growing more difficult for Thérèse.
+Circumstances were growing more difficult for Thérèse in terms of her health and spirituality.
 In 1896 a new prioress of Carmel confirmed Thérèse’s role in the novitiate where she could continue to teach her “little way” and work in the sacristy and the laundry room.
 In addition to finding it difficult to pray, in April 1896 she began to spit blood, a sure sign of the seriousness of her illness.
-The last eighteen months of her life proved a dark period for the vivacious five-foot three-inch Norman young woman.
-Her physical pain was often unrelenting and any dreams she had of becoming a foreign missionary to Vietnam were abandoned.
-However, the priest in charge of foreign missions, Father Adolphe Roulland (1870–1934) whom she met in July 1896 as he was on his way to China, asked her to be a “spiritual sister” to the mission priests.
-This charge meant not merely to pray for the priests but in her correspondence with them to “console and warn, encourage and praise, answer questions, offer corroboration, and instruct them in the meaning of her little way.”6
+These last eighteen months of her life proved a dark period for the normally vivacious five-foot three-inch Norman young woman.
+Her physical pain was often unrelenting and the dreams she had of becoming a foreign missionary to Vietnam had to be abandoned.
+Yet, the priest in charge of foreign missions, Father Adolphe Roulland (1870–1934) whom Thérèse had met in July 1896 as he was going to China, asked her to be a “spiritual sister” to the mission priests.
+This charge meant not only to pray for the priests but in her correspondence with them to “console and warn, encourage and praise, answer questions, offer corroboration, and instruct them in the meaning of her little way.”6

 In a letter from Thérèse to Fr.
 Roulland she wrote: “Reverend Father… I feel very unworthy to be associated in a special way with one of the missionaries of our adorable Jesus, but since obedience entrusts me with this sweet task, I am assured my heavenly Spouse will make up for my feeble merits (upon which I in no way rely), and that He will listen to the desires of my soul by rendering fruitful your apostolate.
 I shall be truly happy to work with you for the salvation of souls.
 It is for this purpose I became a Carmelite nun; being unable to be an active missionary, I wanted to be one through love and penance just like Saint Teresa, my seraphic Mother….I beg you, Reverend Father, ask for me from Jesus, on the day He deigns for the first time to descend from heaven at your voice, ask Him to set me on fire with His Love so that I may enkindle it in hearts.
 For a long time I wanted to know an Apostle who would pronounce my name at the holy altar on the day of his first Mass….I wanted to prepare for him the sacred linens and the white host destined to veil the King of heaven…The God of Goodness has willed to realize my dream and to show me once again how pleased He is to grant the desires of souls who love Him alone.”7

-The year 1897 was defined by Thérèse’s successive physical decline from tuberculosis as well as a personal joy expressed in her conversation and poems.
+The year 1897 was defined on the one hand by Thérèse’s physical decline because of tuberculosis and, on the other hand, her personal joy expressed in her conversations and poems.
 It was on the feast day of St. Joseph, March 19, 1897, during a personal novena to St. Francis Xavier (1506-1552), that Thérèse asked St. Joseph to obtain from God the favor of “spending her heaven doing good on earth.”
-She also asked St. Francis Xavier for the same intercession.8
+She asked St. Francis Xavier for the same intercession.8

 - St. Thérèse of Lisieux: her last conversations, translated by John Clarke O.C.D., ICS Publications, Institute of Carmelite Studies, Washington, D.C., 1977, pp. 18-19.
 Her complete obituary printed in Le Normand reads: “It is with a spirited feeling of sadness that we learned Thursday evening of the death at the Monastery of Our Lady of Mount Carmel of a young person who gave the most beautiful years of youth to a life of prayer and sacrifice.
 Miss Marie-Francoise-Thérèse Martin, renounced the world at fifteen years of age and consecrated herself to God as Sister Thérèse of the Child Jesus.
 She departed after ten years of angelic life in the shadow of the cloister, and we have sweet confidence that death which put an end to long and cruel sufferings has come to take this youth in her bloom and already placed on her head the immortal crown, the goal of all our earthly aspirations.
 The funeral will be celebrated Monday morning at 9 o’clock in the Carmel chapel.
 Le Normand offers to the family of Sister Thérèse of the Child Jesus and to the Prioress and all the Carmelite sisters the tribute of its respectful condolences.”